Heap and Stack Summary

 Best Practices

-- Understand object lifetime
+- Understand the lifetime of objects and variables

-- Be aware of object sharing
+- Be aware of when objects are shared or referenced

-- Consider stack vs heap allocation
+- Know the difference between stack and heap allocation

 - Clean up references when no longer needed